 This article addresses the following questions:

-4C.
-So, you are able to test to see what happens, you just don’t know what’s exactly happening in there.
+-So, you are able to test to see what happens, you just do not know what exactly is happening in there.

 Dr. Meador was interested in behavior and cognition studies and originally trained in behavioral neurology studying, for example, the effects of strokes.
 He became interested in epilepsy because it was one of the few diseases that could be recorded through brain wave activity during different behaviors.
 As he began reading adult epilepsy research studies, he became concerned that seizure drugs could be changing behaviors.

 “I had conducted several adult studies and reviewed the literature to see if anticonvulsants have cognitive effects on adults.”

 He found evidence that the older drugs had a substantial effect on adults, but some newer medications did not.

 “The amount I was seeing was significant, but it was not huge.
 I thought that maybe it might affect children as they were growing.”

 He began to look at the literature, but current child studies did not shed much light on his search.
 He says there still is not fantastic literature on the effects of seizure drugs on children.
 Dr. Meador did find animal studies fetal exposure to anticonvulsant drugs.
 The drugs were given at dosages that did not cause malformations, but the animals were not as smart when they matured to adulthood and put through rat maze memory tests.
 He wondered if it could happen in humans, as well.